Vessel Digital Marketing

 (e) Vessel is not responsible for changes made to Client's website(s) or application(s) by other parties.

-(f) Vessel will not repair Client's website(s) or application(s) that became compromised, hacked, or otherwise defaced or infected prior to ordering Maintenance Services.
+(f) Vessel will not repair Client's website(s) or application(s) that became compromised, hacked, or otherwise defaced or infected prior to beginning services under this agreement.

 (g) Recovery or repair of Client's website or application is not guaranteed.